 In general, if you have a skin lesion that is new and doesn’t heal after four weeks, it might be time to have an exam.

 Symptoms can include bleeding and itching, but oftentimes skin cancers are asymptomatic.
 Skin cancer can develop in different skin cells, meaning some of the signs and symptoms can vary.
-If skin cancer has developed in the basal skin cells, a pink bump or a flat scar-like lesion can form.
+If it has developed in the basal skin cells, a pink bump or a flat scar-like lesion can form.
 Skin cancers of the squamous cells typically form more red, scaly, or crusty bumps.
 Melanomas are uncontrolled growths of melanocytes (pigment cells).
 If a mole changes color, size, shape, or texture, be sure to consult us right away.

 Skin Cancer Treatment in Athens, Winder, Lake Oconee, Elberton & Commerce, GA.

-Treatment options vary by the skin cancer’s type, location, and severity.
+Treatment options vary by the cancer’s type, location, and severity.
 Mohs surgery has become the treatment of choice for BCCs and SCCs with a high risk for recurrence, or those in cosmetically sensitive locations.
 The cure rate for Mohs surgery is very high (up to 99 percent), compared with other treatments for skin cancer.
 Learn more about Mohs Surgery here.

 To schedule a consultation with one of our highly skilled skin cancer specialists, call Georgia Skin Cancer & Aesthetic Dermatology today at (706) 543-5858 or use our convenient online Request an Appointment form to arrange your visit.